orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] ignorant referencing ray ; all these as ;

+`.self`
+	  # An arbitrary Ray, defining what our current position is equivalent to.
+	  # Moving to the intersecting Ray at `.self` - as a way of going an abstraction layer (lower), and asking what's inside.
+`.reverse`
 `.as_[]` Switch of perspective should automatically map any other functionality, say `.traverse` ..
 - Switch perspective is switching names of functions
 - It is ordered from one perspective, unordered from another.